-Ron supports the ERS Sugar and Corn Sweeteners situation and Outlook Program.
+Ron supports the Sugar and Sweeteners Outlook Program.

 Ph.D.
 Oklahoma State University, Agricultural Economics

 M.A.
 University of Wisconsin, Agricultural Economics